-- Difficulty Breathing: The lungs of an overweight pet have to work harder than those of a pet at idea weight.
+- Difficulty Breathing: The lungs of an overweight pet have to work harder than those of a pet at ideal weight.
 Abdominal fat can push on the diaphragm causing increased effort to breathe.

 - Diabetes: This is mainly a problem in cats.
 Feline diabetes mellitus has been linked to weight and can be detrimental to their kidneys and overall lifespan.

-- And of course our overweight pets are at an increased anesthetic risk should they ever need a dental cleaning or surgery.
+- Anesthetic Risk: Our overweight pets are at an increased anesthetic risk should they ever need a dental cleaning or surgery.

-- 1. First make an honest assessment of your pet’s weight.
+- Assess Your Pet’s Weight: First, make an honest assessment of your pet’s weight.
 Your veterinarian can help determine what your pet’s weight should be.
 As the saying goes acceptance is the first step to change.
 Make sure this is a family commitment.
 If everyone is not on board it is going to be very difficult to lose weight.

-- 2. Exercise: Bring your pet to the dog park, throw the ball for them to retrieve, or just go for a walk around the block.
+- Exercise Them Regularly: Bring your pet to the dog park, throw the ball for them to retrieve, or just go for a walk around the block.
 Anything you can do to keep them moving will help.

-- 4. Treats: Not only how many but the type.
+- Know What Treats Are Best: Not only how many but the type.
 Many treats are laden with fat and calories.
 Switching to baby carrots or snap peas which have flavor and crunch is a big help.
 Remember your pet is just looking for a reward from you no matter how small.

 Don’t forget this is about our pets and their health it is not a judgment upon you as the owner.
 We are here to help in any way we can and often are dealing with the same struggle with our own pets at home.